tipeslowly/textiles/content/4_Cixiu Embroidery.md

 class: page-one
 abstract:
 ---
 Embroidery refers to the decorative textile technique in which a needle stitches polychrome threads onto a ground fabric in order to create the patterns.
-Needles, thread, scissors and frames are the four major tools for creating an embroidery work.
+Needles, thread, scissors and frames are the four major tools for creating a work of embroidery.

 ### Commonly used embroidery techniques
-A variety of embroidery stitches were developed over the generations for outlining patterns, shading colours, adding three-dimensionality and for representing surface textures.
+A variety of stitches were developed over the generations for outlining patterns, shading colours, adding three-dimensionality and for representing surface textures.

 #### *qizhen* (‘straight stitch’)